A team of scientists has vastly extended the time window in which a liver to be transplanted can be kept waiting to reach a patient.

 This is why it is often very difficult, and sometimes impossible, to get compatible organs to reach people waiting for a transplant.

-"Delivering healthy organs within the window of time is one of the most complex aspects of organ transplantation," says Seila Selimovic, Ph.D, director of the NIBIB tissue engineering program.
-"Giving doctors and patients more time means saving a lot of people waiting for a transplant."
+“Delivering healthy organs in the time window is one of the most complex aspects of an organ transplant,” says Seila Selimovic, Ph.D, director of the NIBIB tissue engineering program.
+“Giving doctors and patients more time means saving many people waiting for a transplant.”

 The first research